wp-plugins/download-manager/readme.txt

 * Fixed issue with delete single item

 = 2.6.2 =
-* Fixed an issue with categroy short-code pagination
+* Fixed an issue with category short-code pagination

 = 2.6.1 =
 * Compatibility release for WordPress 3.9